liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 **Creating a portlet plugin**

-To create a Liferay portlet plugin project follow the *Creating Liferay plugin projects with Maven* section.
+To create a Liferay portlet plugin project, follow the *Creating Liferay plugin projects with Maven* section.

 ---